What Sales Reps Understand That MSLs Often Miss

 Craig showed Sarah this, too.
 He didn’t just help her prep for the current meeting; he gave her clues about timing, interest, and when it made sense to follow up.
 That made it easier to suggest the next touchpoint and more likely to get a yes.
 He made sure they were always thinking one step ahead

+When reps and MSLs think this way together, rebooking stops feeling awkward and starts feeling natural.
 This isn’t about being pushy.
 It’s about keeping the relationship warm.
 MSLs who treat every call as a one-and-done miss the bigger play:

 Access is a continuum, and the next conversation starts now.